How To Auto-Post To LinkedIn From WordPress [A Complete Guide]

 Let's say you have Finance related account and a Finance category on your WordPress website.
 Therefore, you want to share only the new posts of the Finance category on this account.

-Use the condition feature to share your specific posts on the specific accounts.
+Use the conditioned feature to share your specific posts on specific accounts.

 The plugin supports the multi-user platform.
-Each WordPress users can add and manage their own social accounts.
+Each WordPress user can add and manage their own social accounts.

 However, if you need other WordPress users to share posts on common accounts, you can make those accounts public for them.
 After activating these accounts, your authors also will be able to share posts to the accounts.